Vezarachan/LearingNotes/English/ShortWritings/short_writings_201906.md

 :star:Nowhere does debate rage more fiercely about what this means than in America.

+:star:**There is no better** symbol of Macau’s cultrual diversity **than** Na Tcha Temple sitting quietly beside a major Christan monument-The Ruins of the Church of St. Paul.

+仿写1：

 参考：Conducting a scientific, appropriate life is the best symbol of a sound mental state.

 对照：Nothing is better than leading a scientific, appropriate life as the symbol of a sound mental state.

+仿写2：

 Nowhere does debate rage more fiercely about what a true gender equality is than in China.

+仿写三：

+Version1: There is no better evidence of proving the 5000 years’ history of China than Liangzhu’s primeval ruins.

+Version2: There is no better evidence of proving/exemplifying the 5000 plus years’ history of Chinese civilization than Liangzhu’s primeval ruins locating in Hangzhou.

+Version3: There is no better evidence of proving/exemplifying the 5000 plus years’ history of **Chinese civilization** than Liangzhu’s primeval ruins **locating in** Hangzhou around which exists a supply of Liangzhu’s counterparts.

 **key points:**

 1. Nowhere ... more ... than .../Nothing is + 比较级 ... than ... 用否定的比较级来表示最高级
+2. Chinese civilization: 中华文明
+3. locate in 坐落于